 Loose pets inside of vehicles can become a deadly distraction for drivers.
 Moreover, unrestrained pets can become hazards themselves during an accident.
-Without proper restraint, a simple joyride with your four-legged friend could result in harsh consequences for everyone.
+Without proper restraint, a simple joyride with your furry friend could result in harsh consequences for everyone.

-Here are a few important tips that will help to keep you, your best friend, and others safe and happy on your next trip:
+Here are a few important tips that will help to keep you, your best friend and others safe and happy on your next trip:

 - Just in case you and your pet become separated, be sure that all ID tags are properly affixed to your pet’s collar and that they have your current contact information, including cell number(s).